LukasBommes/mv-extractor/README.md

 ### Run Tests

-Before you can run the tests, clone the source code.
+You can run the test suite either directly on your machine or (easier) within the provided Docker container.
+Both methods require you to first clone the repository.
 To this end, change into the desired installation directory on your machine and run
 ```
 git clone https://github.com/LukasBommes/mv-extractor.git mv_extractor
 ```

-Then, install test-time dependencies
+#### In Docker Container

+To run the tests in the Docker container, change into the `mv_extractor` directory, and run
 ```
-yum install -y compat-openssl10
+./run.sh /bin/bash -c 'yum install -y compat-openssl10 && python3.12 -m unittest discover -s tests -p "*tests.py"'
 ```

+#### On Host

+To run the tests directly on your machine, you need to install the motion vector extractor as explained [above](#step-1-install).

-and run the tests from the `mv_extractor` directory with
+Now, change into the `mv_extractor` directory and run the tests with
 ```
 python3 -m unittest discover -s tests -p "*tests.py"
 ```
 Confirm that all tests pass.

-If you are using the Docker image instead of the PyPI package as explained below, you can invoke the tests with
+Some tests run the [LIVE555 Media Server](http://www.live555.com/mediaServer/), which has dependencies on its own, such as OpenSSL.
+Make sure these dependencies are installed correctly on your machine, or otherwise you will get test failures with messages, such as "error while loading shared libraries: libssl.so.10: cannot open shared object file: No such file or directory".
+E.g. in Alma Linux you could fix this issue by installing OpenSSL with
 ```
-./run.sh yum install -y compat-openssl10 && python3.12 -m unittest discover -s tests -p "*tests.py"
+yum install -y compat-openssl10
 ```
+For other operating systems you may be lacking additional dependencies, and the package names and installation command may differ.

 ### Importing mvextractor into Your Own Scripts